fbpx

 7. This is a great way to get the kids to eat vegetables.

-8. Packed with healthy nutrients and vitamins.
+8. Packed with nutritious ingredients and vitamins.
 Pumpkins are high in fiber and potassium.
 It can be excellent for lowering high blood pressure!

-9. These pumpkin waffles are another way to enjoy the amazingness of fall flavors!
+9. These homemade pumpkin spice waffles are another way to enjoy the amazingness of fall flavors!

 10. And who says you can’t enjoy this as a fall dessert?
 You sure can!